pwall567/json-kotlin/README.md

 ## Background

-This library provides JSON serialization and deserialization functionality for Kotlin using the pre-existing `jsonutil` Java library.
+This library provides JSON serialization and deserialization functionality for Kotlin.
 It uses Kotlin reflection to serialize and deserialize arbitrary objects, and it includes code to handle most of the Kotlin standard library classes.